Recycle society, Edo city

 In a straight translation, it could be said (Such a waste!).
 So, an appreciation for any products still lives in the Japanese attitude.

 For example, please see the following pictures.
 Those are pottery cups from the Edo era (they are almost 150 years old!).
-However, it is still a popular product which means such old cups could be everywhere in Japan.
+However, it is still a popular product, which means such old cups could be everywhere in Japan.
 Especially in the free market zones, they would be in the spot.

-There is another proof of how the Japanese treat them (any products) with their respect.
+There is another proof of how the Japanese treat them (any products) with respect.

 Please see the picture again.
 You might recognize that one cup has a golden spot.
 It is the spot where it got a crack a long time ago.
-They fixed it by soldering it with small tips of gold.
+They fixed it by soldering it with tiny pieces of gold.
 Surprisingly, some of the fixed cups/plates would be more expensive when the

 To close

 There were many repairers and buyers for the recycling system of Edo City.
-It was a good solution that made it capable for the era’s long period without trading with any countries.

 Oh!
-Why don’t you check the front page of my blog?
-Click here and try to read.
+Why don’t you check the front page of our blog?
+Click and try to read.

-OK!
-SEE YOU FOR THE NEXT ARTICLE!
+SEE YOU FOR THE NEXT ONE!